CodisTech/InventoryTrackerPublic/docs/API.md

 ## Support

-For API support or to report issues, please contact support@codistech.com.
+For API support or to report issues, please open an issue in the GitHub repository.